Branding and Accreditations of Business schools

 Accreditations are a subset of Evaluation and they are both closely related to branding.

 What changes in the school have been required to get the accreditations?
 Do the accreditation associations have very different assessment criteria?
 Are three accreditations three times better than one?
 What is the significance of ranking in national and international comparisons?
 More about the signal value of the accreditations for different constituents in an upcoming post.
 Also, more will follow about Transparency and the lack of it.

 Accreditation as a driving force for internal quality work.
 The internal quality process will likely be improved by working with the accreditation companies.
 One example is this article in the journal 'Civilekonomen', 2018 , about the quality work at Jönköping International Business School.
 Business schools that for various reasons have chosen not to try to be accredited are also likely to conduct internal quality work but differently.

 The fact that an organisation increases its accreditation work is not the same as the actual quality perceived by users - in this case, the students and the researchers.

-In Sweden, a continuous evaluation of higher education is conducted by The Swedish Higher Education Authority.
+In some countries, a continuous evaluation of higher education is conducted by public authorities, in Sweden by The Swedish Higher Education Authority.
 They publish criticism and can revoke a business degree.
-Unlike the 'accreditation associations, UKÄ has a service Högskolekollen where students and other interested parties can see how the evaluations go and sort the universities according to different criteria.
+Unlike the 'accreditation associations', UKÄ has a service Högskolekollen where students and other interested parties can see how the evaluations go and sort the universities according to different criteria.
 On UKÄ's website, there is, among other things, readable information about how the quality reviews are done.